45 Rocket Engines

 Gas/liquid fuel-based rocket engines have been employed for many spaceflight applications, including most launch vehicles.
 Such systems have good efficiency and have the advantage that the engine can be throttled by regulating the fuel flow, e.g., to limit dynamic pressure loads on the vehicle during its launch.
 However, this capability comes at a price, including mechanical complexity and associated weight.
 For some launch vehicles, the thrust from the liquid fuel engines is augmented with solid rocket boosters, which can produce more than half of the initial thrust on leaving the launch pad, e.g., the Space Shuttle concept.
 Solid fuel engines are also used on missiles and for other in-space applications.
 The lower performance and non-throttling characteristics of solid propellant engines are acceptable because of their operational simplicity, although solid rocket boosters are by no means simple propulsion systems.

-Since the dawn of human space flight in the 1960s, advancements have continued to be made by using improved propellants and rocket engine designs.
+Since the dawn of human space flight in the 1960s, advancements have continued to be made using improved propellants and rocket engine designs.
 Today, most space missions use a combination of different engines and fuels, which are selected to optimize the thrust capability needed at each mission stage, including the launch and when in space.
-Rocket engines produce extremely high thrusts and operate near their safe limits, albeit relatively for relatively short times.
+Rocket engines produce extremely high thrusts and operate near their safe limits, albeit for relatively short times.
 However, the reliability of rocket engines is still a concern, especially when they are recovered and reused to save on launch costs.
 In addition, the environmental compatibility of rocket fuels has become a more significant concern in recent years, and the move toward considering alternative propellants such as methane will continue.

 5-Question Self-Assessment Quickquiz